Tanja Sanders

 €1,490 · 5 Private Sessions

-• Strengthen your presence on podcasts, camera, and stage
+• Strengthen your physical presence — on camera, on stage, in the room

 3-Month Private Advisory